bitmarket-net/api/README.md

-Users are not allowed to send their automated ( bot generated ) queries to any other transactional subsystem than our private API, even if that subsystem is publicly available.
+Users are not allowed to send their automated ( bot generated ) queries to any other transactional subsystem than our private API, even if that subsystem is publicly available/reachable.
 Users breaking this rule will be banned and have their accounts closed.

 <a name="info_responses"></a>